-Here at Industrial Packaging, we have been selling flexible packaging pouches for many years.
-We're often asked about what each type has to offer and why to choose one kind of pouch over another.
+Here at Industrial Packaging, we have been selling flexible packaging materials for many years.
+We're often asked about what each type of pouch has to offer and why to choose one kind of pouch over another.
 In this article, we will explore the different types of flexible pouches and help you find the right solution for your needs.

 What Are Flexible Pouches?